BitPangea/bitpangea/README.md

 ## Overview

-BitPangea is an active digital-world, constitutional, and cartographic exploration project.
+BitPangea is an active digital-world, constitutional, cartographic, and architectural design project.

-The project begins by defining the World before determining how later systems, institutions, or forms of civilization should function within it.
+The project begins by establishing what the World must remain, then intentionally designs what the World may become within those constraints.

-Its development is organized through foundational works, conceptual Domains, public institutions, preserved records, and experiential series.
+Its development is organized through foundational works, constitutional Domains, The Atlas and its Architecture, public institutions, preserved records, and experiential series.

 ---